Analysis | For Trump to win, his campaign manager thinks he has to carry a state where he’s down 7 points

 If we combine those two factors, we see how tricky this task is for Trump’s team.
 As we’ve noted, even if the polls are as far off this year as they were in 2016, Biden will still win both states.
 If the polls hold steady, a four-point swing in Michigan or Pennsylvania won’t be enough for Trump to win.

 We’re getting close to a point where our reflexive “of course Trump can win” qualifiers need to have their own qualifiers.
-Yes, he can win — but, to do so, he needs to start seeing the polls shift in his direction soon.
+Yes, he can win — but to do so, he needs to start seeing the polls shift in his direction soon.
 Voters are voting right now, locking in support at levels where Trump trails badly.
 Even if he pulls even in Pennsylvania in the next week, that’s a week of early voting that’s gone heavily against Trump.

-This is why the central thesis of Swan’s assessment of the Trump campaign wasn’t that they thought there were three paths to victory.
+That is why the central thesis of Swan’s assessment of the Trump campaign wasn’t that they thought there were three paths to victory.
 It was that they thought victory was unlikely.